Japan says jets scrambling at record pace to counter Chinese, Russian intrusions

 “With only three quarters of data available, we can’t yet say whether it will be a record year,” a spokesman for Japan’s Air Self-Defence Force told reporters.

-In the three quarters to Dec.
-31, Japanese jets scrambled 369 times to meet Russian planes, four times the pace of a decade ago.
+In the last three months, Japanese jest scrambled 369 times to meet Russian planes, four times the pace of a decade ago.

 Japan’s Hokkaido island to the north of the country’s main land mass lies close to four smaller islands which are claimed both by Japan and Russia.
 That territorial dispute has prevented Japan and Russia from concluding a formal peace treaty.